Thursday, May 1, 2025

-How to elect the P/D/F option by the March 27 deadline
+How to elect the P/D/F option by the **NEW** May 5 deadline

-The last day to elect the p/d/f option is March 27, 2025 (this is also the W deadline).
+The last day to elect the p/d/f option is now May 5, 2025 (the W deadline was in the past and remains unchanged).

 **Special note for graduating seniors-- you cannot uncover grades of P from a course taken during your last semester.